Clair is an introvert, programmer, Leo, photographer, and writer.

-While I was listening to old love songs on YouTube, I came across the song "Sometimes love just ain't enough" from Patti Smyth.
-When I was a teenager I used to hate that song.
-For me, love was more than enough to make the relationship work and any relationship could withstand any challenges as long as there was love.
+While I was listening to old love songs on YouTube, I came across the song "Sometimes Love Just Ain't Enough" by Patti Smyth.
+When I was a teenager, I used to hate that song.
+For me, love was more than enough to make the relationship work, and any relationship could withstand any challenges as long as there was love.

 Relationships don't always have happily ever afters like the fairytales.
 And sometimes, two people are meant to fall in love but never meant to be together.
-And the harsh reality is that, sometimes love is not just enough.
+And the harsh reality is that sometimes love is not just enough.

 What we need is to give our significant others the right space to do what they love to do, let them grow individually, and believe that they won't break our trust.
 We need to work on our fears and insecurities as they are the roots of jealousy and stress.

-We want to reach our personal ambitions, career goals, etc, and they support us to reach those dreams.
+We want to reach our personal ambitions, career goals, etc., and they support us to reach those dreams.
 We are not afraid to be ourselves around them because we know that they accept us and they want the best for us.
-We don't lose ourselves to the people we love and we don't lose our love for ourselves.
+We don't lose ourselves to the people we love, and we don't lose our love for ourselves.

 It's okay to make small sacrifices like waiting for him/her to get home safely but what I mean by sacrifices here is compromising our morals or values so that we won't lose the love of our lives.
 To be able to earn respect from others, we should respect ourselves.
 We have to have personal boundaries and not let anyone treat us poorly.
 There are some things that we can sacrifice but not our ambitions, dignity, and self-respect.

 Love is just a small piece of the puzzle, but self-respect, trust, and dignity are the bigger pieces.
 We could lose love and find it somewhere else but never find ourselves.
 Life does not equate to love.
 Love is wonderful.
 Love is a beautiful feeling.
 But love alone is never enough.